Suzanne Evans Resigns From UKIP -

-Former UKIP Deputy Chair and leadership candidate Suzanne Evans has become the latest big name to abandon the rapidly disintegrating party.
-She will be explaining her decision in full to Iain Dale this evening on LBC…
+Former UKIP Deputy Chair, manifesto writer, and leadership candidate Suzanne Evans has become the latest big name to abandon the rapidly disintegrating party, declaring that “there is no hope left.”
+This follows another big name kipper, Patrick O’Flynn resigning from the party last week.
+Pressure will be now mounting on Nigel Farage, who told Talk Radio this morning that he is “thinking long and hard” about whether to stay in the party…

-Read her statement in full:
+Read Suzanne’s statement in full:

 “Enough is enough.
 Having been increasingly alarmed in recent months by the perverse direction in which Gerard Batten is taking UKIP – with no mandate from members – I have reached the end of the road.